Preparing for the Future: Developing a Long-Term Cloud Migration Plan

 The Cloud Center of excellence comprises a multi-disciplined team guiding other employees within the establishment through the journey of cloud migration and operation.
 This team will set the foundations and standards for a process that everyone will repeat and follow.

 The following is a list of some types of CCoEs you may want to consider for your cloud adoption strategy:

 Eliminate Cloud Sprawl

 Cloud sprawl is an organisation’s ungovernable and snowballing use of the cloud’s services and providers.
 Cloud sprawl can often occur when the business does not have visibility and control over its resources in cloud computing.
-Your cloud adoption strategy must focus on solid governance to minimise the chances of cloud sprawl.
+Your cloud adoption strategy and cloud migration planning must focus on solid governance to minimise the chances of cloud sprawl.

 There are five critical disciplines of cloud governance:

 Lastly, the team structure can be a big challenge to establish – organisations should carefully select the team if they want to build a future-proof cloud migration planning and adoption strategy.
 You may need to re-establish your current technology team or outsource to a team that specialises in cloud adoption.
 You will need to employ cloud technology partners who work to understand your business as this is critical to long-term success.

 Steps to take when building your cloud adoption team: